Vulnsy Docs

 Custom Sections

-You can add custom narrative sections to any tab to cover additional topics.
+You can add narrative sections to any tab to cover additional topics.
 Common examples include:

 • Testing Environment